mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 –1-0: The premonitions trouble you but you can find nothing that will make the a reality.
 +1: You identify factors at work that will lead to the premonitions coming to pass.
 Gain +1 Int as you eliminate them.
 +2 or higher: As above but also gain +1 Psi Strength.
-55 You have the opportunity to cheat in some fashion, advancing your career and research by stealing another’s work, using your powers, taking a shortcut and so forth.
+55 You have the opportunity to cheat in some fashion, advancing your career and research by stealing another's work, using your powers, taking a shortcut and so forth.
 If you refuse, you gain nothing.
 If you accept, roll Psi + Deception 10+ or Admin 10+.
 If you succeed, you gain a +2 DM to any one Benefits roll and any one skill but you also gain an Enemy.
 56 Life Event.
 Roll on the Life Events table.